California Farm Academy Apprenticeship Program

 Where are the farms?

-Farms locations vary.
+Farm locations vary.
 While many of the participating farms are in the Southern Sacramento Valley, farm employers can be located anywhere in the state of California.
 If you are unable to relocate, please indicate this in your pre-application.
-While this may limit your options, we will do our best to recruit farm employers in your preferred region.
+While this will likely limit your options, we will do our best to recruit farm employers in your region.

 Can I select the farm I want to work on?

-You may state your preferences in your application, but all farmers will receive all qualified applications to review.
+All farm employers will receive all qualified applications to review.
 Farmers will conduct their own interviews and choose which applicants they are interested in hiring.
 If more than one farm offers you a position, you may select which farm to apprentice on.
+You have the right to turn down an offer of employment on a farm as well.

 Will housing or meals be provided?

 Most participating farms do not offer housing or meals.
-Learn which farms do provide housing and meals here.
 Eligible veterans will be able to access their VA education benefits for housing if accepted into the program.

 How much farming experience do I need?